j-u-p-iter/regexp-parser/CONTEXT_FREE_GRAMMAR.md

 ```

 with A as a single nonterminal symbol, and b as a string of terminals and/or nonterminals b  can be empty.
 A formal grammar is "context free" if its production rules can be applied regardless of the context of a nonterminal.
 No matter which symbols surround it, the single nonterminal on the left hand side can always be replaced by the right hand side.
 This is what distinguishes it from a context-sensitive grammar.

+In computing, we use formal languages - programming languages, query languages, markup languages, protocols, config formats, etc.
+Using them, we define what we want the computer to do.

+Formal grammars, on the other hand, are used to define the languages themselves.
+For every formal language, we have a corresponding grammar (usually context-free) that defines its structure.

+To parse any program, any language we need the grammar.
+Everything starts from grammar.
+Grammar is the set of rules
+the language works.
+It's not possible to parse the language without knowing the grammar.

+If you know the grammar you can turn it into the programm.

 A formal grammar is a powerful tool for describing and analyzing languages.
 It is a set of rules by which valid sentences in a language are constructed.
 It provides for us syntax to describe all these rules.
 Let's be honest these rules are pretty advanced.
 And, if you see this grammar the first time the big probaility it will be hard for you to understand it.
 However through the time, through repetitions it becomes easier.
 It just takes some time.